Overview

 paying the Wrap Fee, subject to applicable commissions and/or transaction charges.
 Further, to the extent

-that cash used for investments through ICS comes from redemptions of client’s mutual fund or other
+that cash used for investment through LAMP comes from redemptions of client’s mutual fund or other

-investments outside of ICS, there can be tax consequences or additional cost from sales charges previously
+investments outside of LAMP, there can be tax consequences or additional cost from sales charges

-paid and redemption fees incurred.
-Such redemption fees would be in addition to the Wrap Fee on those
+previously paid and redemption fees incurred.
+Such redemption fees would be in addition to the Wrap Fee

 The broker-dealer and/or custodian will receive payments from certain mutual funds (including money